cteerara/Lagevin_Dynamics/README.rst

 *LagInput* lagin

-*tuple* F # tuple F MUST have the initial condition as the first argument.
+*tuple* F # tuple F contains inputs for the RHS function.
+It **MUST** have the initial condition as the first argument.

 **OUTPUT:**